Business contracts play a crucial role in the survival and future of your business.

-Employment Contract is a legal document that defines the scope and conditions of the employments terms.
+Employment Contract is a legal document that defines the scope and conditions of the employment terms.
 It usually contains the name of the employee, the start date, and the salary.
 Other specifications may be added such as health benefits, grievance procedures for the employee, and the vacation and sick leave.

-As it is legally binding document, it may be used for or against your favor.
+As it is a legally binding document, it may be used for or against your favor.
 Clearly stating the benefits and incentives of an employee is good enough reason for them to stay and work hard for your business.

 However, a termination clause could also be used by the employee to remind you that you have no power to terminate him because you want to.
 Well, this depends on what termination agreement you have.

 This gives the employer a limited power in firing an employee and binds you to an employee-employer relationship for a specific period of time.
-For small business, including in the contract that the employee will only be retained as long as there is budget for his salary or as long as the profit is as big as this percentage was done in some cases.
+For a small business, including in the contract that the employee will only be retained as long as there is a budget for his salary or as long as the profit is as big as this percentage was done in some cases.

 Depending on what kind of business you are in, you may want to add the ownership of ideas or inventions clause.
 This means that any invention that an employee came up with during his employment will be the property of the business and not the employee.